jfchoii/saints3/wiki/Step-by-Step-Guide.md

 <!-- :warning: provide a bare-bones summary here and then link to GHB for complete description.-->

-Progression is a step by step process where you become more informed, more skilled and ultimately a thriving member of the community and you are increasing your income earned.
+Progression is a step by step process where you become a more informed, more skilled and, ultimately, a thriving member of the community while you are increasing your income.
+Your growth and progression to each new rank is based on your total INCOME that you earn and can be a combination of several things: Sales, Gold Donations, Item Donations, Lottery purchases and credits for jobs done for the guild.

-We have no minimum sales or donations, but your initial ability to stay in the guild and your progression as a new member is timed as we have a limited amount of openings for the ranks that earn a total income below Fair Share.
-Your Fair Share is only HALF of the cost of running the guild divided by 500 members.
+We have no minimum sales or donations, but we need everyone to play their part in contributing towards the cost of operating the guild.
+Your part, called the Fair Share, is only HALF of the cost of running the guild divided by 500 members.
+Your initial ability to stay in the guild and your progression as a new member is timed as we have a limited amount of openings for the ranks that earn a total income below Fair Share.
 Each guild has a different Fair Share because the trader costs are significantly different.

 See the [Guild Handbook](Guild-Handbook.md) for a detailed description on ranking and progression.